Eulith/.github/profile/README.md

 ⦿ **Avoid MEV risks** - Easily manage MEV tradeoffs with optional private mempool routing, atomic transaction units, and speedy transaction routing.

-⦿ **Sign with your custody** - AWS KMS, HSM, Fireblocks, and GnosisSafe.
+⦿ **Sign with your custody** - AWS KMS, HSM, Ledger, Fireblocks, and Safe.
 Signing happens client side.
 We never see or have access to your keys.

 ⦿ **Customize to your trade** - It takes 12 seconds to add a token to your trading scope, DIY, no need to call us.